joshpeterson/summa/book/first_part/treatise_on_the_one_god/of_goodness_in_general/prologue.md

 (4) To what cause should goodness be reduced?
 (5) Whether goodness consists in mode, species, and order?
 (6) Whether goodness is divided into the virtuous, the useful, and the pleasant?

+* Whether Goodness Differs Really From Being?
+* Whether Goodness Is Prior In Idea To Being?
+* Whether Every Being Is Good?
+* Whether Goodness Has The Aspect Of A Final Cause?
+* Whether The Essence Of Goodness Consists In Mode, Species And Order?
+* Whether Goodness Is Rightly Divided Into The Virtuous, The Useful And The Pleasant?